Reno Workers’ Compensation Lawyers, Washoe County, NV

 Speak with an experienced Reno workers’ compensation attorney today

 The insurance company for the employer is not your friend.
-Insurance companies want to force workers back to work before they’re ready.
-The company doctors normally try to push workers back to work too soon also.
+Insurance companies may be incentivized to force workers back to work before they’re ready.
+Some doctors may try to push workers back to work too soon or state that your injuries are pre-existing and not related to your work accident.
 Many injuries take a lot of care with many different healthcare providers.
 We help you get the medical care you need while also getting the disability benefits you deserve.
 At Claggett & Sykes Law Firm, we settle many Reno workers’ compensation cases but we’re ready to try your case before the worker’s compensation officials when necessary.
-If you are hurt on the job, please call 702-333-7777 or use our contact form to schedule a free consultation.
+If you are hurt on the job, please call 702-957-1675 or use our contact form to schedule a free consultation.

 100 N Sierra St, Suite 220